Follow us on social

 It is not entirely clear, however, whether President Biden's Israel policy hurt the Democratic vote in swing states, particularly in Michigan, where returns Tuesday night indicated that Vice President Harris's performance in key Arab-American/Muslim counties like Wayne County (home to Dearborn) and Washtenaw County (home to University of Michigan) — were not rising to the level of President Biden's performance four years earlier.

-This could mean thousands of critical votes in the right race for 270 electoral votes.
+This could mean thousands of critical votes in a race that ultimately was called for Donald Trump early this morning.

 In the Associated Press's VoteCast exit polls, foreign policy came in less than 8%, compared to 39% for the economy.
 In Michigan, foreign policy came in around the same percentage, while 41% of voters said the economy was most important to them.